 Celebrating Innovation in Apps and Ebook Publishing

-The Digital Book Awards are among the more coveted publishing awards in the digital publishing industry.
-All winners will receive
+The Digital Book Awards are among the more coveted publishing awards in the industry.

-Award winners will be notified no later than December 31, 2013, and will be honored at the program’s annual awards evening gala in January, 2014 during the Digital Book World conference in New York.
+Award winners will be notified no later than December 31, 2014, and will be honored at the program’s annual awards evening gala in January, 2015, during the Digital Book World conference in New York.

-- All entries are $199 per entry
+- All entries cost $199 per entry

 - Additional fee of $20 for Best Cover Design award entry